 Bio

-Erez Manela (馬內拉) is Professor of History at Harvard University, where he teaches international history and the history of the United States in the world.
-He also serves as Director of Graduate Programs at Harvard’s Weatherhead Center for International Affairs and co-chairs the Harvard International and Global History Seminar (HIGHS).
+Erez Manela (马雪松) is the Francis Lee Higginson Professor of History at Harvard University, where he teaches international history and the history of the United States in the world.
+He is Director of Graduate Programs at Harvard’s Weatherhead Center for International Affairs (where in 2022-23 he is also serving as Acting Center Director) and co-chair of the Harvard International and Global History Seminar (HIGHS).
+In addition, he co-edits the book series on Global and International History at Cambridge University Press.

 Selected Publications